bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/CUDA/index.md

 `nvcc --expt-relaxed-constexpr  -o ./outputs/hello ./inputs/02-cuda-hello-world-faster.cu`: Compilation using the nvcc compiler and save it to the outputs directory as hello

 Note that there is `;` between the commands:
-  `-- /bin/bash -c 'nvcc --expt-relaxed-constexpr  -o ./outputs/hello ./inputs/02-cuda-hello-world-faster.cu; ./outputs/hello ` The ";" symbol allows executing multiple commands sequentially in a single line.
+  `-- /usr/bin/env bash -c 'nvcc --expt-relaxed-constexpr  -o ./outputs/hello ./inputs/02-cuda-hello-world-faster.cu; ./outputs/hello ` The ";" symbol allows executing multiple commands sequentially in a single line.

 `./outputs/hello`: Execution hello binary:
 You can combine compilation and execution commands.